Mokoto-K/une-ai-competition/readme.md

 This is a repo for my attempt at the une ai competition that was held from Dec 2024 - Jan 2025.

 ## What it does

-The idea for this project is to take in multiple datastreams for 100's of assests, do some math on their raw data and calculate the risk it should take in the market.
+The idea for this project is to take in multiple datastreams for 100's of assests, do some math on their raw data, assess current market conditions, calculate the risk it should take and execute real trades using the user connected account to essentially manage their assets/retriement instead of paying a super fund, investment firm, or any other middle man.
-That's the theory... this idea would take quite some time to build, so in practice...

-Currently this project takes real time data from only the bitcoin asset and uses a neural network on some engineered features to determine if it should buy or sell depending on the current position of the users account (bybit) and the output it calculates.
+That's the theory atleast... this idea in total would take quite some time to build, and the price of the data would be very expensive to buy for a competition, so as a proof of concept this project currently takes real time data from only the bitcoin asset and uses a neural network on some engineered features to determine if it should buy or sell depending on the current position of the users account (which is connected to a real exchange making trades) and the output it calculates.
+It then executes trades in real time, tracking it's own performance as it goes.

+When the program starts the user is either prompted to input api information for Bybit (the exchange used for this project, the api key and secret used for this project can be found in the readme of the git repo under the 'how to use' section, copy and paste from there) or they are greeted with a choice of commands to make if they already have an account and api connected.

+Users have the choice to enter a trade or change the current risk level (strategy) that is deployed in the market which currently supports two extreme levels of high ((decide per minute) yes thats right, in glorious conditions it could technically execute 1440 trades a day... at a higher percentage of the users account) and low (decide per day).
+In the future I would probably have the NN control which strategy it's using depending on the volitility and past performance of the market.
+Anyway, if you choose this option the program will take the risk level you chose and query the exchange in realtime to either create a database of time periods split according to the risk level, (price data for each minute, day, etc) or update one if it already exists.
+It does this by comparing the time of the last record stored with current market time to determine how many records it needs to download to be up to date.
+After this the data is processed, features are created and fed into a neural network which then determines if it should buy or sell using binary classification.
+The program then pulls real user account data to compare against the neural networks decision and either closes a trade, opens a trade or does nothing depending on what trade the user is already in.

+You can also choose to automate this process to have it running 24/7, updating according to the risk level selected, which you can change at any time.
+If you want to turn it off, there is functionality to force close trades so you are no longer at risk as well as a simulation mode to view the performance of the neural net on the market for the last x decisions (currently hard set to 500 for the purpose of the competition)

 When I started this project, the idea was so simple in my head...
 I started writting the first few modules, the database, the neural net, the features... then the scope